gbessot/RPChannels/README.md

 **What's this plugin ?**

-RPChannels is a plugin that allow you to set custom channels in your serveur chat.
+RPChannels is a plugin that allow you to set custom channels in your server chat.
 You just have to edit the JSON config file !

 **How can I custom my channels ?**